lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/contact-me.rst

     I have been using LAMMPS for research and education since 2012, see my |personal_page_simon_gravelle|.
-    Follow me on |twitter_simon_gravelle|, where I post news about these tutorials and about my research, or follow me on |github_simon_gravelle|, where I share more molecular simulation content.
+    Follow me on |twitter_simon_gravelle|, where I post news about these tutorials and my research or follow me on |github_simon_gravelle|, where I share more molecular simulation content.

 .. |personal_page_simon_gravelle| raw:: html